-Remark 5 The trivial approach to using the DFS construction algorithm as a preprocessing technique also requires the detection of the termination, to launch ADOPT-D\ or ADOPT-d\ when the preprocessing terminates.
-Some of our techniques can be viewed as efficient ways to avoid such detection.
+Remark 5 The trivial approach to using the DFS construction algorithm as a preprocessing technique also requires the detection of the termination, to launch ADOPT-D-- when the preprocessing terminates.
+Some of our techniques efficiently avoid such detection.

 The preprocessing algorithm terminates, and the maximal casual chain of messages it involves has a length of at most n.
 That is due to the effort required to propagate ancestors from the last agent to the first agent.
 All messages travel only from low priority agents to high priority agents, and therefore the algorithm terminates after the messages caused by the agents in leaves reach the root of the tree.